github/personal-website/assets/posts/2019-03-12-making-a-piano.md

----
-layout: post
-title:  "Building A Piano with Flutter"
+# Building A Piano with Flutter
-date:   2019-03-12
-categories: [flutter, music, ios, android]
----

 ## TLDR